-We recognized consolidated defined benefit pension plan expense of \$36.2 million in 2013, \$22.0 million in 2014, and \$23.7 million in 2015.
-Included in our 2013 defined benefit plan expense is a curtailment charge of \$7.3 million resulting from amendments to one of our Canadian plans.
+We recognized consolidated defined benefit pension plan expense of \$22.0 million in 2014, \$23.7 million in 2015, and \$22.9 million in 2016.
 Certain non-U.S. employees are covered by plans in their respective countries, principally in Germany, Canada and Norway.
 Participation in the defined benefit pension plan in Germany was closed to new participants effective in 2005.
 German employees hired beginning in 2005 participate in a new plan in which the retirement benefit is based upon the amount of employee and employer contributions to the plan, but for which in accordance with German law the employer guarantees a minimum rate of return on invested assets and a guaranteed indexed lifetime benefit payment after retirement based on the participant's account balance at the time of retirement.
 In accordance with GAAP, the new pension plan is accounted for as a defined benefit plan, principally because of such guaranteed minimum rate of return and guaranteed lifetime benefit payment.
 Participation in the defined benefit plan in Canada with respect to hourly and salaried workers was closed to new participants in December 2013 and 2014, respectively, and existing hourly and salaried plan participants will no longer accrue additional defined pension benefits after December 2013 and 2014, respectively.
 Our U.S. plan for both NL and Kronos was closed to new participants in 1996, and existing participants no longer accrued any additional benefits after that date.
 The amount of funding requirements for these defined benefit pension plans is generally based upon applicable regulations (such as ERISA in the U.S.) and will generally differ from pension expense for financial reporting purposes.
 The amount of funding requirements for these defined benefit pension plans is generally based upon applicable regulations (such as ERISA in the U.S.), and will generally differ from pension expense recognized under GAAP for financial reporting purposes.
-We made contributions to all of our defined benefit pension plans of \$28.4 million in 2013, \$21.7 million in 2014, and \$18.0 million in 2015.
+We made contributions to all of our defined benefit pension plans of \$21.7 million in 2014, \$18.0 million in 2015, and \$15.4 million in 2016.